 If you have made that commitment to Jesus, you may be asking "what should I do next?"

-If you are a Catholic, I encourage you to return to Church, ask the Priest to make a confession, reconcile with the Church, and to return to the sacrament of the Eucharist where we experience the fullness of Jesus in the flesh.
-I encourage you to spend time in the Bible and to begin each day with prayer and meditation and ask him to be with you and guide you through each day.
+If you are a Catholic, we encourage you to return to Church, ask the Priest to make a confession, reconcile with the Church, and to return to the sacrament of the Eucharist where we experience the fullness of Jesus in the flesh.
+We encourage you to spend time in the Bible and to begin each day with prayer and meditation and ask him to be with you and guide you through each day.

 Let's pray together: